marius00/iagd/README.md

 ## Building a release of IAGrim
-When building in "Release mode" the compilation will fail on the first attempt due to an issue with Stamp.Fody Running the release mode again should be successful.
+When building in "Release mode" the compilation will fail on the first attempt due to an issue with Stamp.Fody.

+Running the release mode again should result in a successful build.
 [Stamp.Fody embeds the git branch/hash into the iagrim.exe file]